FlourishHealth/ferns-api/README.md

 ## Example

-To test out how the API works, you can look at and run [example.ts].
+To test out how the API works, you can look at and run [example.ts] by running `yarn build` then running `node dist/example.js` in /ferns-api; while running, you can use a mongoDB client such as Compass to view collections.

 ## Dev